 Fingerprinting: Fingerprinting is available to FSU students, faculty and staff at no cost.
+Persons not affiliated with FSU, the cost is $5 per person.
 No appointment is required; walk-ins are welcomed Tuesday through Friday 1:00 p.m. to 3:00 p.m.

 Public Record Request: A police report may be requested through the Records Section via email at email@example.com, by telephone at (850) 644-1603, or in person at 830 West Jefferson Street (a fee may be assessed in accordance with the appropriate Florida statutes).

 Notary Public: Available to students, faculty and staff at no charge.
 This service is provided 9:00am to 4:00pm, Monday through Friday.

 FSUPD Records is open Monday through Friday, 8:00 am - 4:00 pm (closed for lunch 12:30 pm - 1:00 pm).